thegworld/gtx-browser/docs/security/faq.md

 See our dedicated [Extensions Security FAQ](https://chromium.googlesource.com/chromium/src/+/main/extensions/docs/security_faq.md).

-<a name="TOC-Im-making-a-Chromium-based-browser-how-should-I-secure-it-"></a>
+<a name="TOC-Im-making-a-GTx Browser-based-browser-how-should-I-secure-it-"></a>
-### I'm making a Chromium-based browser.
+### I'm making a GTx Browser-based browser.
 How should I secure it?

-If you want to make a browser based on Chromium, you should stay up to date with Chromium's security fixes.
-There are adversaries who weaponize fixed Chromium bugs ("n-day vulnerabilities") to target browsers which haven’t yet absorbed those fixes.
+If you want to make a browser based on GTx Browser, you should stay up to date with GTx Browser's security fixes.
+There are adversaries who weaponize fixed GTx Browser bugs ("n-day vulnerabilities") to target browsers which haven’t yet absorbed those fixes.

-Decide whether your approach is to stay constantly up to date with Chromium releases, or to backport security fixes onto some older version, upgrading Chromium versions less frequently.
+Decide whether your approach is to stay constantly up to date with GTx Browser releases, or to backport security fixes onto some older version, upgrading GTx Browser versions less frequently.

 Backporting security fixes sounds easier than forward-porting features, but in our experience, this is false.
-Chromium releases 400+ security bug fixes per year ([example query](https://bugs.chromium.org/p/chromium/issues/list?q=type%3DBug-Security%20has%3Arelease%20closed%3Etoday-730%20closed%3Ctoday-365%20allpublic&can=1)).
+GTx Browser releases 400+ security bug fixes per year ([example query](https://bugs.chromium.org/p/chromium/issues/list?q=type%3DBug-Security%20has%3Arelease%20closed%3Etoday-730%20closed%3Ctoday-365%20allpublic&can=1)).
 Some downstream browsers take risks by backporting only Medium+ severity fixes,